semgrep/semgrep-docs/docs/experiments/join-mode/overview.md

 :::note
 Refer to the metavariables captured by the rule in the `on` conditions by the rule `id`.
 For inline rules, aliases do **not** work.
 :::

+### `refs`

+Short for references, `refs` is a list of external rules that make up your code patterns.
+Each entry in `refs` is an object with the required key `rule` and optional keys `renames` and `as`.

+### `rule`

+This points to an external rule location to use in this join rule.
+Currently, join mode requires external rules.
+Additionally, even though Semgrep rule files can typically contain multiple rules under the `rules` key, join mode **will only use the first rule in the file**.

+Anything that works with `semgrep --config <here>` will work as the value for `rule`.

 ### `renames`